jobbogamer/PokeStreamer-Tools/README.md

         *   etc
     *   Vote to select next Pokemon encounter
         *   May not be possible, or way too complicated for me to figure out, but it would be fun

+(Personal note just so I remember where it is.
+Look into https://github.com/wojons/lua-resty-sse for communicating from Node server to Lua.)

 # EverOddish PokeStreamer-Tools README #